Counter Terrorism News Check

 Nations, because any secret nuclear activity, however

-small, is a matter of "serious concern," the U.N. nuclear chief said
+small, is a matter of "serious concern," the U.N.

 Sunday.